ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

       grunt.registerTask('default', ['cssmin'])
     }

-Grunt will automatically load all `js` or `coffee` configs from specified directory.
+Grunt will automatically load all `js` or `coffee` configs from the specified directory.
 Nice and clean!

 But, if you'll try to use it, you'll notice it does nothing.
 How is that?